Many or all companies we feature compensate us. Compensation and editorial

 Alternatives to tax debt forgiveness programs

-In some situations, tax debt forgiveness may not be possible—or it may simply not be your best path forward.
+In some situations, tax debt forgiveness may not be possible—or it may not be your best path forward.
 Consider these alternatives for seeking tax debt forgiveness:

 Installment plan with the IRS